Staxar/quickscriptbar/README.md

 3. Select at least one script to save.
 4. Script appear on left side of status bar.
 5. Choose script and click to run in terminal.
+6. If pre-selected scripts exist 'ill be added to status bar when startup finished.

 ## Extension Settings